kernelpanic09/CI-CD/README.md

 ### Lint Stage

 The lint stage checks the code for stylistic errors and potential bugs using Flake8.
 This stage ensures that the code adheres to the defined coding standards and best practices.

+### Static Code Analysis Stage

+The static code analysis stage uses `pylint` to analyze the code for potential issues and enforce coding standards.

+### Security Scanning Stage

+The security scanning stage uses `bandit` to scan the code for security vulnerabilities and `safety` to check dependencies for known vulnerabilities.

 ### Deploy Stage